Prompt cusps and the dark matter annihilation signal: Introduction

-The most widely discussed class of dark matter models involve weakly interacting massive particles (WIMPs) that were thermally produced in the early universe and can therefore annihilate today in regions where the dark matter density is high \cite{2018RPPh...81f6201R,2018EPJC...78..203A}.
-A variety of indirect detection experiments have now searched for annihilation products, typically $\gamma$-rays.
-As a two-body process, the annihilation rate within each volume element is proportional to the square of the local dark matter density, $\rho$.
-Consequently, most annihilation searches target the densest and nearest regions of space: our own Galactic Centre \cite{2022arXiv220710471H} and nearby dark matter-dominated satellite galaxies \cite{2015PhRvL.115w1301A}.
-Intriguingly, an excess of $\gamma$-rays originating from the Galactic Centre has been identified \cite{2011PhLB..697..412H} with an emission morphology that closely matches the prediction from high-resolution numerical simulations \cite{2022MNRAS.511L..55G}, although this signal has not been definitively attributed to dark matter.
+The most widely discussed class of dark matter models involves weakly interacting massive particles (WIMPs) that were thermally produced in the early universe and can annihilate today into detectable radiation \cite{2018RPPh...81f6201R,2018EPJC...78..203A}.
+Numerous indirect-detection experiments have searched for annihilation products, typically $\gamma$ rays.
+As a two-body process, the annihilation rate within each volume element is proportional to the square of the local dark matter density.
+This means that the presence of high-density regions, like prompt cusps, can greatly amplify annihilation.

-The emission estimates underlying this search strategy neglect the contribution of unresolved dark matter substructure inside the target objects.
-Cold dark matter models predict the existence of gravitationally collapsed haloes down to earth mass or lower \cite{2004MNRAS.353L..23G}.
-Since larger haloes assemble hierarchically from smaller ones, galaxy haloes contain many small subhaloes, the partially disrupted remnants of previous halo generations \cite{2019Galax...7...81Z}.
-This substructure boosts their overall annihilation rate.
-Recent high-resolution numerical simulations \cite{2020Natur.585...39W} and semianalytic models \cite{2019Galax...7...68A} suggest that this effect is a factor of a few for objects like our Milky Way.